K-Sato1995/gatsbyBlog/content/posts/Make-your-react-app-compatible-with-IE/index.md

 tags:
   - React
 published: true
-description: 'Just a short post about how to install pollyfill in react apps.'
+description: 'How to install pollyfill in react apps.'
 ---

 # Installation